 5. RESPONSIBILITY AND AUTHORITY

-Maintenance Manager is responsible to plan and carry out periodic preventive maintenance and ensure continued process capability.
-Also responsible for oil spillage, vibration, emission and noise level.
+The maintenance manager is responsible to plan and carry out periodic preventive maintenance and ensure continued process capability.
+Also responsible for oil spillage, vibration, emission, and noise level.

 6. DETAILS OF PROCEDURE